 One of the first questions asked by newly diagnosed multiple myeloma patients is about a MM diet.
 “What foods should I add to my daily diet?”
-According to the research linked below, PGJ is antiangiogenic, PGJ kills MM and PGJ is integrative- it enhances the efficacy of Bortezomib aka Velcade.
+According to the research linked below, pomegranate juice (PGJ) is anti-angiogenic, PGJ kills MM and PGJ is integrative- it enhances the efficacy of Bortezomib aka Velcade.

 The study linked and excerpted below is not saying that pomagranate juice (PGJ) is going to cure your MM.
 That would be silly.
 What the study below is saying is what dozens of studies have said about curcumin, resveratrol, green tea extract, omega-3 fatty acids and a host of anti-angiogenic foods have said.